SetFodi/ani-cli-ultimate/README.md

 ## 🙏 Credits

-**🎌 Created by Andromeda ✨**
+**🎌 Enhanced by Andromeda ✨**
-- Enhanced UI animations and modern design
+- Performance optimizations and modern UI design
 - IINA integration and macOS optimization
-- Personal tracking system and dashboard
+- Complete personal tracking and management system
-- Anime poster display functionality
+- Glassmorphism design and visual improvements
+- Professional installation and state management

 **🏗️ Built upon ani-cli by pystardust**
 - Original project: [ani-cli](https://github.com/pystardust/ani-cli)
-- Core anime streaming functionality
+- Core anime streaming functionality and provider integration
-- Provider integration and parsing
+- Episode parsing and playback foundation

-## 🌟 Star History
+## 🌟 Star History & Support

 If you enjoy ANI Enhanced, please give it a star! ⭐

+### Support the Project
+- 🌟 **Star the repository** to show your support
+- 🐛 **Report bugs** to help improve the experience
+- 💡 **Suggest features** for future enhancements
+- 🤝 **Contribute code** to make it even better

 ---

-> **Note**: This is an enhanced version built upon the amazing work of the original ani-cli team.
-We've added extensive new features while maintaining full compatibility with the original functionality.
+> **Note**: This is a comprehensive enhancement of ani-cli with modern performance optimizations, visual improvements, and complete personal management features.
+All original ani-cli functionality is preserved and enhanced.